QMeqGR/qm-maxima/README.md

 1.1 Introduction to package qm
 ==============================

-Package version: 0.5

 The ‘qm’ package provides functions and standard definitions to solve quantum mechanics problems in a finite dimensional Hilbert space.
 For example, one can calculate the outcome of Stern-Gerlach experiments using the built-in definition of the Sx, Sy, and Sz operators for